felipemarinho97/go-mock-gen/README.md

 ## Usage

 Currently, is pretty rudimentar.
-Clone the code and edit the `GenerateMockCode` function, by instantiating the struct instance you want to mock in the `mainType` variable.
+Clone the code and edit the `GenerateMockCode` function, by instantiating the struct instance you want to mock in the `typeToMock` variable.

-Also, edit the `Name` attribute in the `repl` struct and write the intended interface name.
+Also, edit the `Name` attribute in the `replacer` struct and write the intended interface name.

 For example: